wevbarker/xPlain/README.md

 - Present your calculations coherently, like a professional physicist
 - Work entirely in plaintext, like a professional developer

-These are the objectives of the xPlain project.

-## About

-xPlain is an (unofficial) part of the [xAct bundle](http://www.xact.es/).
+These are the objectives of the xPlain project. xPlain is an (unofficial) part of the [xAct bundle](http://www.xact.es/).
 It is designed for the formatting of unambiguous, lasting derivations in the Wolfram language.
-It is suitable only for those who use the Wolfram Language programmatically (i.e. running notebooks how they should be run, purely via plaintext input).
+It is suitable only for those who use the Wolfram Language programmatically. xPlain is a work in progress.
+The current version was [trialled in some supplemental materials](https://github.com/wevbarker/SupplementalMaterials-2306) and attracted positive comments from the anonymous referee: "*It is remarkable the effort made by the authors with the Supplemental Material to show the connection between the Mathematica code employed for the computations and the statements in the paper.
+I congratulate the authors for the thorough explanations.*"

+## Usage

 Load the package near the top of your Wolfram Language script file:
 ```